mech/Notes/DevOps/Docker/docker.md

 # Docker

+The fundamental architecture of Docker is a simple client/server model.
+Underneath this simple exterior, Docker heavily leverages kernel mechanisms like:

+* Iptables
+* Virtual bridging
+* cgroups, namespaces, capabilities
+* Filesystem drivers

+The `docker` executable is both a client as well as a server daemon. `docker` listens to TCP port 2375 (un-encrypted) and 2376 (encrypted).

 > How long would it take your organization to deploy a change that involves just one single line of code?
 (Lead time, cycle time) - Poppendieck (Release Cadence)

 Where are companies feeling the most pain?
 Shipping software at the speed expected in today's world is hard to do well.